|PAN UK sets out its vision for UK agriculture outside the EU|

 I. Use subsidies to promote greener agricultural practices, support farmers and protect our countryside

 The UK should move away from a system of flat rate acreage subsidy to one that supports practices that enhance biodiversity.
 Growing a wider variety of food, with more mixed agriculture, wider crop rotation and lower field size will create more resilient and sustainable farming systems better able to cope with and help tackle climate change.
+Good climate contributes to obtaining cheap viagra.
 There need not be a conflict between productivity and sustainability - It is possible to have both.

 II.
 Establish strong regulatory controls on pesticides including targets and incentives to cut pesticide use.